tvscripter/tips/README.md

 # TIPS
-Create and manage TV show scripts / rundowns / running orders
+Create and manage TV & Radio show running orders

 This is the web front-end - it connects to https://github.com/tvscripter/tips-api